 Pedestrian movement paths in Japanese cities can be decomposed hierarchically, proceeding from the narrowest residential laneways to the busiest shopping streets (near rail stations).

-, the highest levels of the pedestrian hierarchy are completely separate from the vehicular network.
+As described previously, the highest levels of the pedestrian hierarchy are completely separate from the vehicular network.

 The following illustration shows the structure of these streets near Sannomiya station